bparanj/crystal/programming/iac/docs/experiments/fail2ban-playbook.md

 By following these steps, you can thoroughly verify your Fail2Ban installation and setup.
 It’s important to periodically check Fail2Ban’s status and logs to ensure it continues to protect your system effectively against unwanted access attempts.

-When using Packer to provision machines with Ansible, including setting up Fail2Ban as part of the provisioning process, the location of the Fail2Ban configuration file (e.g., `jail.local`) on your **control machine** (the machine running Packer) can be anywhere that is accessible to the Ansible playbook being executed by Packer.
+When using Packer to provision machines with Ansible,  setting up Fail2Ban as part of the provisioning process, the location of the Fail2Ban configuration file (e.g., `jail.local`) on your **control machine** (the machine running Packer) can be anywhere that is accessible to the Ansible playbook being executed by Packer.
 However, during the playbook run, you'll need to ensure that this file gets copied to the correct location on the **target machine** (the machine being provisioned by Packer).

 The standard location for the Fail2Ban configuration file `jail.local` on the target machine is `/etc/fail2ban/jail.local`.
 This is where Fail2Ban expects to find override settings for its default configuration.